chef-boneyard/devops-kungfu/README.md

 what DevOps is, and defines a style of practice that comes from the lived experience of many DevOps professionals.
-It is a collaborative space, where all practitioners of the style can come together to create a reference for how to build up their own DevOps Kung fu, and teach others how to improve theres.
+It is a collaborative space, where all practitioners of the style can come together to create a reference for how to build up their own DevOps Kung fu, and teach others how to improve theirs.

 You should start by watching the presentation, then come back here.
 If you agree with the fundamental principles, wish to pratice our forms, and apply the style